 - Leave the white spaces empty or color them as per your wish.
 (I’d rather leave them out to accentuate the melted look).

 This cool activity will blow your kids away with the prettiness.
 All that you will need is some blotting papers or kitchen paper towels that will absorb watercolors instantly.
 Just smudge them on the canvas or paste them once dry.
 You must be extremely careful with not tearing away the super-thin papers that are already soaked in paint, though.
 They will make a delightful combination of colors as the papers blend into canvas.

-Get chunks of confetti or color papers torn or cut in irregular bits.
-Instead if you find used or waste color papers, they could be put to good use now.
+Get chunks of confetti or colored papers torn or cut into irregular bits.
+Instead, if you find used or waste color papers, they could be put to good use now.
 Simply get a canvas painted in the desired background.
 Once dry, apply glue randomly.
-Throw the chunks the canvas so they stick in.
-After a while, shake out the bits that haven’t dried and should you want try sticking them again in the empty spaces.
+Throw the chunks on the canvas so they stick in.
+After a while, shake out the bits that haven’t dried, and should you want to try sticking them again in the empty spaces.
 You might also want to spray-paint or past shimmers on the empty spaces.
-It will turn out quite a starry collage.
+It will turn out to be quite a starry collage.